devsoc-unsw/circles/README.md

 ### Creating Environment Variables

 MongoDB and the backend require a few environment variables to get started.
-In the root folder, create a folder called `env` and add two files: `backend.env` and `mongodb.env`.
+In the root folder, create a folder called `env` and add two files: `backend.env`, `mongodb.env` and `frontend.env`.

 In `backend.env`, add the environment variables:
 - `MONGODB_USERNAME=...`